Background

 The same goes when you're confronted with a narcissist.
 You attribute his behaviors to his inner core, to his inner identity, to his inner essence, not to the environment, not to the shared fantasy.

-So then you say his behaviors, his choices, his decisions, his actions are strongly indicative that this is who he is.
 In other words, in other words, there is an inner core, that there is an essence, there is somebody there, there is someone there.
 He's not empty.
 It's not true.
 He is not empty because he acts, he behaves, he makes choices, he makes decisions.
 That means that his essence dictates how he manifests, how he expresses himself, how he behaves.

-So this is attribution error.
+And so that means he has an essence.

 Narcissists are machines programmed to react in highly specific, fantastic ways to the environment, environmental cues, environmental stimuli to the outside.
 They react to the outside by internalizing it, by converting it to internal objects and internal representations, but they're still fully programmed by the environment, by external cues, by external stimuli, by external information, by data from the outside.
+Everything emanates from the outside, including narcissistic supply, which comes from the outside and allows the narcissist to maintain the precarious balance of his internal barren wasteland of a landscape.
 Everything comes from the outside.

 Narcissists are totally outside determined, even has an external locus of control.
 He tends to blame people.
 If he does something wrong, if he fails, he would blame people and say, "They hate me, they envy me, they sabotage me."
 So it's all outside, ironically.

 And so attribution error.

-And if the robot were to slap you, would that imply that the robot is angry or that there is a robot soul or a robot psyche or a robot something that makes, has made, no, it would make this decision.
+When you see a robot picking a ball, does it imply that the robot has a soul or a psyche or a self or an ego?
+Of course not.
+And if the robot were to slap you, would that imply that the robot is angry or that there is a robot soul or a robot psyche or a robot something that has made this decision?
 No, it would imply simply that the robot is programmed to act this way.

-Now programming could be highly complex.
-Programming could yield unexpected behaviors and outcomes, not reducible to the code, not detectable in the program, but it's still a problem.
-Never mind how complex the emergent phenomena are, no matter how complex the emergent behaviors, the epiphenomena, the complexity of the emergent behaviors is not proof that there's somebody there, there's someone there.
+Never mind how complex the emergent phenomena are, no matter how complex the emergent behaviors, the epi-epi phenomena, the complexity of the emergent behaviors is not proof that there's somebody there, there's someone there.
 It's just proof that the program is well written and has a lot of leeway in degrees of freedom, which generate hyper complex behaviors that cannot be directly traced to the program.

-But program machines do not have souls.
-They do not have psyches.
-They don't have core identities.
-There's nobody there.
-It's a void, an emptiness, an essence of code.
-That's an narcissist and his ability to mislead you into believing otherwise is because he invades your mind.
-He colonizes your mind.
-He triggers you from the inside and that makes you feel real.
-And then he reassembles you and reorganizes you and reframes you and recreates you on the fly and that makes him feel familiar.
 And then he displays complex behaviors, choices and decision making, highly intelligent sometimes, and then gives you the impression that there is someone there.
 There is a core.
 There is an entity.
 There is an existence, a presence when actually it's an absence.
 It's a program well written in the sense that it yields unpredictable behaviors and choices, not traceable back to the program.

-What is this problem?
 After all, the abuse, the early childhood abuse and trauma coupled probably with the genetic predisposition of the narcissist have created the narcissist, have programmed the narcissist.
 The narcissist is the outcome of abuse and trauma as forms of programming.

 If you enjoyed this article, you might like the following: